-Designing a perfect Brazilian vacation for my clients is very similar to cooking one of my favorite Brazilian meals for my close friends, which happens to be a Bahian Moqueca de Camarao!
-A moqueca is a seafood stew of coconut milk, dende oil, tomatoes, peppers, cilantro, garlic, fresh lime juice, onions and usually served with rice and farofa.
-All of the ingredients have to be perfectly balanced, surprising, rich, exotic, flavorful, a little spicy but not overpowering and leave everyone feeling deliriously happy, and satisfied.
+Designing a perfect Brazilian vacation for clients is similar to cooking my favorite Brazilian dish for close friends, which happens to be a Bahian Moqueca de Camarao!
+A moqueca is a seafood stew of coconut milk, dende oil, tomatoes, peppers, cilantro, garlic, fresh lime juice, onions and served with rice and farofa.
+Ingredients have to be perfectly balanced, exotic, a little spicy but not overpowering and leave everyone feeling happy, and satisfied.

 The first time I heard of a moqueca was in the pages of one of my favorite books, “Dona Flor and Her Two Husbands” by the famous Brazilian novelist, Jorge Amado.
-I devoured Amado’s books while studying flute performance at Berklee College of Music in Boston where I enjoyed the company of many young Brazilian musicians whose contagious enthusiasm sparked my interest in all things Brazilian.
-Sonia Braga, the beautiful Brazilian actress played Dona Flor in the film version and perfectly embodied the sensuality of Amado’s heroine.
+I devoured Amado’s books while studying flute performance at Berklee College of Music in Boston.
+The book eventually became a film and Sonia Braga the beautiful Brazilian actress played Dona Flor perfectly embodying the sensuality of Amado’s heroine.

-Many years later, while I was on a trip to Brazil with the great Latin American novelist—Isabel Allende I would find myself sharing a moqueca with Jorge Amado in the heart of Bahia at the wonderful Sorriso da Dada Restaurant in Pelourinho.
-Just as in the great magical realism of Gabriel Garcia’s “One Hundred Years of Solitude”, it seems that all things eventually come full circle.
-This past year the magical thread continued as I planned a wonderful itinerary for a family, based around the life of the great Pulitzer Prize winning poet—Elizabeth Bishop who lived in Brazil for 15 years in the 40s and 50s.
+Many years later, while on a trip to Brazil with the Latin American novelist—Isabel Allende, we had the great fortune of sharing a moqueca with Jorge Amado in the heart of Bahia at the wonderful Sorriso da Dada Restaurant in Pelourinho.
+Just as in the magical realism of Gabriel Garcia’s “One Hundred Years of Solitude”, it seems that all things eventually come full circle.
+This past year the magical thread continued as I planned an itinerary for the Strauss family, based around the life of the great Pulitzer Prize winning poet—Elizabeth Bishop who lived in Brazil for 15 years in the 40s and 50s.

 “Without Jill Siegel, our trip to Brazil would not have been the all-encompassing experience it was.
 It would be so simple to say that Jill worked her “magic”, because she made it seem so effortless.
 However, her clear understanding of her clients’ (at this point, I’d say friends) wishes, combined with an amazing attention to detail — always completed in a prompt and gracious manner — would be far more accurate.